Ruby array methods: map, select, reduce, and more

 Return value: A new array with each element replaced by the block’s return value.

-Gotcha: map always returns an array, even if the block returns nil or mixes types:
+Gotcha: map always returns an array, even if the block returns nil or mixes types.
+This is different from each, which returns the original array regardless of what the block does:

 [1, 2, 3].map { |n| n.odd? ? n : nil }